tsuru/tsuru/docs/understanding/overview.rst

 ========

-tsuru is an extensible and open source Platform as a Service (PaaS) that makes the application deployments faster and easier. tsuru is an open source polyglot cloud application platform (PaaS).
+tsuru is an extensible and open source Platform as a Service (PaaS) that makes application deployments faster and easier. tsuru is an open source polyglot cloud application platform (PaaS).
 With tsuru, you don’t need to think about servers at all.
+As an application developer, you can:

-You can write apps in the programming language of your choice, back it with add-on resources such as SQL and NoSQL databases, memcached, redis, and many others.
+- Write apps in the programming language of your choice,
+- Back apps with add-on resources such as SQL and NoSQL databases, including memcached, redis, and many others.
-You manage your app using the tsuru command-line tool and you deploy code using the Git revision control system, all running on the tsuru infrastructure.
+- Manage apps using the ``tsuru`` command-line tool
+- Deploy apps using the Git revision control system

 Why tsuru?
 ==========